-Consolidation
+Article 26 Consolidation

-- 1. A disputing party that seeks a consolidation order under this Article shall request that the Secretary-General of ICSID establish a Tribunal and shall specify in the request: - (a) the name of the respondent Party or investors against which the order is sought; - (b) the nature of the order sought; and - (c) the grounds for the order sought. - 2.
-The disputing party shall deliver a copy of the request to the respondent Party or investors against which the order is sought. - 3.
-Within 60 days of receiving the request, the Secretary-General of ICSID shall establish a Tribunal composed of three arbitrators.
-The Secretary-General of ICSID shall appoint one member who is a national of the respondent Party, one member who is a national of the Party of the investors that submitted the claims, and a presiding arbitrator who is not a national of a Party. - 4.
-A Tribunal established under this Article shall be established under the UNCITRAL Arbitration Rules and shall conduct its proceedings in accordance with those Rules, except as modified by this Section.
+1. A disputing party that seeks a consolidation order under this Article shall request that the Secretary-General of the PCA establish a Tribunal and shall specify in the request:

+- (a) the name of the respondent Party or investors against which the order is sought;

+- (b) the nature of the order sought; and

+- (c) the grounds for the order sought.

+2. The disputing party shall deliver a copy of the request to the respondent Party or investors against which the order is sought.

+3. Within 60 days of receiving the request, the Secretary-General of the PCA shall establish a Tribunal composed of three arbitrators.
+The Secretary-General of the PCA shall appoint one member who is a natural person of the respondent Party, one member who is a natural person of the Party of the investors that submitted the claims, and a presiding arbitrator who is not a natural person of a Party.

+4. A Tribunal constituted under this Article shall be constituted under the UNCITRAL Arbitration Rules and shall conduct its proceedings in accordance with those Rules, except as modified by this Agreement.

-- 5. If a Tribunal established under this Article is satisfied that claims submitted to arbitration under Article 23 (Submission of a Claim to Arbitration) have a question of law or fact in common, the Tribunal may, in the interest of fair and efficient resolution of the claims and after hearing the disputing parties, by order: - (a) assume jurisdiction over, and hear and determine together, all or part of the claims; or - (b) assume jurisdiction over, and hear and determine one or more of the claims, the determination of which it believes would assist in resolving the other claims. - 6.
-Where a Tribunal has been established under this Article, an investor that has submitted a claim to arbitration under Article 23 (Submission of a Claim to Arbitration) and that has not been named in a request made under paragraph 1 may make a written request to the Tribunal that it be included in an order made under paragraph 5, and shall specify in the request: - (a) the name and address of the investor; - (b) the nature of the order sought; and - (c) the grounds for the order is sought. - 7.
-An investor referred to in paragraph 6 shall deliver a copy of its request to the disputing parties named in a request under paragraph 1. - 8.
-A Tribunal established under Article 23 (Submission of a Claim to Arbitration) does not have jurisdiction to decide a claim, or a part of a claim, over which a Tribunal established under this Article has assumed jurisdiction. - 9.
-On application of a disputing party, a Tribunal established under this Article, pending its decision under paragraph 5, may order that the proceedings of a Tribunal established under Article 23 (Submission of a Claim to Arbitration) be stayed unless the latter Tribunal has already adjourned its proceedings.
+5. If a Tribunal constituted under this Article is satisfied that claims submitted to arbitration under Article 23 (Submission of a Claim to Arbitration) have a question of law or fact in common, the Tribunal may, in the interest of fair and efficient resolution of the claims and after hearing the disputing parties, by order:

+- (a) assume jurisdiction over, and hear and determine together, all or part of the claims; or - (b) assume jurisdiction over, and hear and determine one or more of the claims, the determination of which it believes would assist in resolving the other claims.

+6. Where a Tribunal has been constituted under this Article, an investor that has submitted a claim to arbitration under Article 23 (Submission of a Claim to Arbitration) and that has not been named in a request made under paragraph 1 may make a written request to the Tribunal that it be included in an order made under paragraph 5, and shall specify in the request:

+- (a) the name and address of the investor; - (b) the nature of the order sought; and

+(c) the grounds for the order is sought.

+7. An investor referred to in paragraph 6 shall deliver a copy of its request to the disputing parties named in a request under paragraph 1.

+8. A Tribunal constituted under Article 23 (Submission of a Claim to Arbitration) does not have jurisdiction to decide a claim, or a part of a claim, over which a Tribunal constituted under this Article has assumed jurisdiction.

+9. On application of a disputing party, a Tribunal constituted under this Article, pending its decision under paragraph 5, may order that the proceedings of a Tribunal constituted under Article 23 (Submission of a Claim to Arbitration) be stayed unless the latter Tribunal has already adjourned its proceedings.

-Documents to, and Participation of, the Other Party
+Article 27 Documents to, and Participation of, the Non-Respondent Party